Travel Advisory Nicaragua

 The official language is Spanish, however English is spoken as well at the Caribbean coast, bigger cities and on Corn Island.

 It is composed of three horizontal lines in a pattern of blue-white-blue.
 In the middle of the stripe, the national coat of arms lies in the shape of a triangle.

 Your passport should be valid for at least six months after departure from Nicaragua.
 Please note that passport requirements can change in a short notice.
 Therefore, we advise you to check the passport requirements with the embassy or consulate of your country.

+A visa is not required if your stay is shorter than 90 days in Nicaragua.
 Please note that visa requirements can change in a short notice.
 Therefore, we advise you to check the visa requirements with the embassy or consulate of your country.

 Upon departure from Nicaragua you are required to pay a departure tax of around 35 dollars per person.
 The amount is subject to local changes.

 -Corn Island Airport, (RNI) – Corn Island

 -San Carlos Airport, (NCR) – San Carlos